 ECBAWM attorneys Earl Ward, Andrew Wilson, Hayley Horowitz, and Jessica Clarke represented Mr. Deacon, together with Glen A. Garber, P.C.

 After a three-week trial, Oral Nicholas Hillary was acquitted of the 2011 murder of Garrett Phillips, a 12-year-old resident of Potsdam, New York.

 Hillary’s legal team, led by ECBAWM partner Earl S. Ward and co-counsel Norman Siegel, argued that the lack of evidence against Mr. Hillary mandated that he be acquitted of all charges.
 As Mr. Ward stated in his closing argument, “There is absolutely no direct evidence tying Mr. Hillary to this crime.
 Nick Hillary is not the type of person that would walk into a room, put his hands around the neck of a child and strangle him, kill that child.
 That is not Nick Hillary.”
 Judge Felix J. Cantena agreed, finding Mr. Hillary not guilty of all charges.

-The New York Times extensively covered the trial, among other media outlets.
+The New York Times extensively covered the trial, along with North County Public Radio and ABC News.
 You can watch Judge Cantena read the verdict here.
-You can listen to Mr. Ward’s closing argument here.

 The Legal Aid Society Prisoners’ Rights Project and Emery Celli Brinckerhoff Abady Ward & Maazel announced a settlement in the case of Bradley Ballard, whose horrific death at Rikers Island in 2013 was ruled a homicide.
 The settlement of $5,750,000 is the largest ever entered into by New York City for a death in custody.